 In 2014, a new Clinical Trials Regulation 536/2014 ("Clinical Trials Regulation"), replacing the current Directive, was adopted.
 The Clinical Trials Regulation will become directly applicable in all EU member states (without national implementation) once the EU Portal and Database are fully functional.
 The implementation of the Clinical Trials Regulation depends on confirmation of full functionality of the Clinical Trials Information System through an independent audit, which commenced in September 2020.
 This system went into application in first quarter of 2022.
 The Clinical Trials Regulation seeks to simplify and streamline the approval of clinical trials in the European Union.
 For example, the sponsor can submit a single application for approval of a clinical trial via the EU Portal.
-As part of the application process, the sponsor will propose a reporting member state, which will coordinate the validation and evaluation of the application.
-The reporting member state shall consult and coordinate with the other member states in which the clinical trial will take place, also referred to as the Member States Concerned.
+As part of the application process, the sponsor will propose a reporting member states in which the clinical trial will take place, also referred to as the Member States Concerned.
 If an application is rejected, it can be amended and resubmitted through the EU Portal.
 If an approval is issued, the sponsor can start the clinical trial in all Member States Concerned.
 However, a Member State Concerned can in limited circumstances declare an "opt-out" from an approval.
 In such a case, the clinical trial cannot be conducted in that member state.
 The Clinical Trials Regulation also aims to streamline and simplify the rules on safety reporting and introduces enhanced transparency requirements such as mandatory submission of a summary of the clinical trial results to the EU Database.